nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 > * The extract feature has the ability to attach the current year to the date if it is not specified in the text.
 > * The text body can include multiple paragraphs that are copy and pasted from emails.
 > * The month name detected can only be detected if spelled fully or is in its 3 letter short form.
 For example, `20 sep 2020` will be detected while `20 sept 2020` will not be detected.
+> * Unlike some other commands, 24 Hour time without "." or ":" will not be detected.
+> * The full date has to be in the same line to be detected properly.
+If the date is separated by a paragraph/by a new line it may not be detected properly.
+This goes for the time and zoom links too.

 > **Warning!**
 > * It is not advised to edit the copy and pasted text in the command line.
 It may result in this feature not working as expected.
 > * It is not advised to copy and paste text containing emojis into the command line because the command line may crash.
 It is recommended to remove these emojis by editing the text in a text editor first like the Notepad app.
-> * The full date has to be in the same line to be detected properly.
-If the date is separated by a paragraph/by a new line it may not be detected properly.
-This goes for the time and zoom links too.